 Before mildew-resistant properties were added to paint, high-gloss paints were an effective way of dealing with bathroom moisture.
 The higher the gloss, the better it tends to perform in bathrooms.
 That's why in older bathrooms, you'll often find finishes of semi- and high-gloss paint.

 Gloss paints do not prevent mildew however.
 But it does make it easier to wipe down the brown stains and mildew, so characteristic of bathrooms.

 Bathroom paint is a special paint designed for bathrooms and incorporates mildew-inhibiting properties.
 However, the downside is that bathroom paint can be significantly higher priced than ordinary interior latex-acrylic paint, close to twice the cost.

 With so many alternatives to choose, it can be difficult to know which ones are best for your needs, so here’s what you need to know to help you make the right choice:

-Eggshell: a slight sheen and more washable and scrub-able than flat.
+A slight sheen and more washable and scrub-able than flat.
 Acrylic Eggshell is suitable for bathrooms and kitchens.

-Satin: has a little bit of a gloss, and can be used in low-moisture bathrooms.
+Satin has a little bit of a gloss, and can be used in low-moisture bathrooms.

-Semi-gloss/high-gloss: works well in the bathroom because the gloss repels moisture well.
+This works well in the bathroom because the gloss repels moisture well.
 The downside is that gloss does not look good over large surfaces such as walls.
 It is best used for smaller surfaces like trim, cabinets, widows etc.